California is commonly referred to as a community property state. This is often misunderstood to mean two things.

 Transmuting community property

 In California a transmutation is an interspousal transfer (between spouses) or an agreement that changes the character of property.
-There are three general transmutations that may occur in marriage: (1) the transmutation of community property into the separate property of one spouse; (2) the transmutation of one spouse’s separate property into community property; and (3) the transmutation of one spouse’s separate property into the separate property of the other spouse.
+Property may be transmutated from community property into the separate property, from separate property into community property and from one spouse’s separate property into the other spouse’s separate property.

 If community property can be easily and actually divided, a Judge will order the equal division of each and every divisible asset.